A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Introduction

 iterations to find the optimum of any function $f : \{0,1\}^n \to \R$ with unique optimum.
 This bound is of smaller asymptotic order (and thus weaker) than ours when $\mu = \omega(\log n)$ and $\frac{\lambda}{\mu} < e^e$ or when $\log\frac\lambda\mu =\omega(\log n)$, see the discussion at the end of Section~\ref{scn:lower}.

-For the \llea the first result~\cite[Theorem~4]{HeY04} shows an upper bound for the expected number of iterations to optimize \onemax of $O(n)$ in the special case that $\lambda = n$.
-This result is tight as shown by our lower bound.
+For the \llea the first result~\cite[Theorem~4]{HeY04} considers the runtime on the \onemax in a special case when $\lambda = n$.
+It shows an upper bound of $O(n)$ iterations,which is tight as shown by our lower bound.